 They also measure three types of rotational acceleration, including pitch, yaw, and roll.

 Researchers also intend to film the games and practices so that they can confirm the data retrieved from the devices, assess collisions, and estimate player speeds at the time of the impact.
-Player eye tracking data will be collected to look for erratic eye motions immediately after a head impact, which may indicate a severe concussion.
+Player eye-tracking data will be collected to look for erratic eye motions immediately after a head impact, which may indicate a severe concussion.

-The goal of the study is to highlight the type of collision that increases the chances for a concussion and help coaches better evaluate their players who are at risk for head trauma.
+The goal of the study is to highlight the type of collision that increases the chances of a concussion and help coaches better evaluate their players who are at risk for head trauma.
 Right now, coaches only watch collisions from the sidelines, but they have no way of accurately sensing the trauma their player’s brain has encountered post-hit.
 This study aims to improve diagnosis because, as of right now, coaches cannot detect brain injuries and have no way of accurately predicting whether a player’s brain suffered trauma based on a hit they took on the field.

 Furthermore, the research team wants to see factors that influence injuries.
 They theorize that what looks dangerous could produce accelerations that are not dangerous.
 This means that a hit may seem “scary,” but does not result in injury for the player.